 It works by adding an extra layer to the detection engine, but instead of just detecting something it actually "calls home" to the virus database to double-check before labelling something as a possible threat.

-If something is identified, maybe wrongly as "Artemis" then McAfee already knows about it.
-Merely send an email to email@example.com with the Artemis detection name and the words "False Artemis!++++++++++++" (where ++++++++++++ is the 12-digit code given to it) as the subject line.
-(Minus the "").
+If something is identified, maybe wrongly as "Artemis" then send an email to firstname.lastname@example.org with the Artemis detection name and the words "False Artemis!++++++++++++" as the subject line (minus the "", ++++++++++++ is the 12-digit code given to it).
 Also post in the Artemis forum with the Artemis number as the header and put an explanation in the body of the post.
 That gives you a double chance at getting it dealt with quickly.

 However, if you still want to submit the file......the following is for Consumers only but could give Enterprise people pointers (Sorry not familiar with Enterprise).